marshallswain/feathers-pinia/docs/guide/use-auth.md

 import BlockQuote from '../components/BlockQuote.vue'
 </script>

-# The `useAuth` Utility
+# Service Stores - useAuth

 [[toc]]

-In Feathers-Pinia 1.0, the `defineAuthStore` utility has been replaced by a new `useAuth` composition utility which allows you to create a highly-flexible [setup store](https://pinia.vuejs.org/core-concepts/#setup-stores).
+In Feathers-Pinia 2.0, the `defineAuthStore` utility has been replaced by a new `useAuth` composition utility which allows you to create a highly-flexible [setup store](https://pinia.vuejs.org/core-concepts/#setup-stores).
 This both makes the API more flexible while also keeping it easy to use for simple authentication requirements.